 In part, the answer is because the political space and will are there.
 There is no openly repressive dictatorship that will support the immediate, disproportionate use of police violence to silence dissent, and that’s not nothing – though it seems a long time ago, it’s only 49 years since Brazil’s 21-year military regime began, and only 28 years since the country returned to democracy (and 24 years since the first direct presidential elections since 1960).
 Certainly, in many ways, socially, economically, and in terms of police power, Brazil remains undemocratic, but it is still a functioning electoral democracy that cannot support police repression openly the way the military regime did.
 That’s not to say the police won’t try to use such repression – indeed, that’s exactly what they are trying to do – but in an electorally democratic system, the federal government cannot support such violence without losing much of its legitimacy.

 But it’s not just a change in political systems that help explain why these protests are taking place.
 After all, Brazil was under an electoral democracy throughout the 1990s, when stories of police-led massacres were common, be it the Candelaria Massacre of eight unarmed street children in 1993 or the murder of 102 prisoners (another nine apparently died at the hands of their fellow inmates) in the 1992 Carandiru Massacre.
-And even in the 2000s, as Though many condemned the violence, it did not bring people to the streets.
+And even in the 2000s, as many condemned the ongoing violence, it did not bring people to the streets.
 So what has changed?

 I think in part, it comes back to what has happened in the past ten years.
 At the macro-economic level, the gap between the rich and poor overall shrank somewhat, but it’s still grossly unequal.
 On top of that, the economic message, both within Brazil and projected to the rest of the world, has I think played no small part in helping to explain the protests.
 By the second Lula term, both the government and outside economic analysts were pointing to Brazil as a new emerging global powerhouse.
 They pointed to its ability to weather the global recession of 2008-2009 and the efforts to eliminate extreme poverty as example of Brazil as a new economic haven, one that had finally found the path of widespread growth and stability after decades (or centuries) of exploitation, inequalities, and uneven growth.
 Even its inclusion in the fictional BRIC [Brazil-Russia-India-China] made it seem like a new economic age had arrived, one that disregarded the lack of unity between the four countries and smacked more of analytical laziness than any genuine explanation of global economics.
 Many commentators viewed Brazil winning the right to host the 2014 World Cup and the 2016 Olympics as the final example that the country was set to show the world how far it has come.

 And at first, many people in the mid-2000s began to feel this change.
 The purchasing power of the working class expanded, even while analysts trumpeted the apparent growth of the middle class.
 For decades, many Brazilians had been told that the economy was about to give them more, only to find such promises to be hollow.
-The last ten years seemed to suggest to many people that finally, the time where they, too, could finally have “more” – more stuff, more purchasing power, a more improved standard of living, a more just and equal society.
+The last ten years seemed to suggest to many people that finally, the time had arrived where they, too, could finally have “more” – more stuff, more purchasing power, a more improved standard of living, a more just and equal society.
 Yet such promises may have been premature, as recent macroeconomic policies and trends have once again shaken Brazil in the global economy.
 Yet this time, things are different than previous times when economic success was promised, only to not arrive to a majority of the population.
 This time, it seemed the change could be real, that perhaps such promises of sustained and more-equally distributed stability could happen.
 Though it is “only” about ten years of relative economic stability for many (though certainly not for all), ten years is a long time in a country where dramatic economic troubles hit in the 1960s, 1970s, 1980s, and 1990s.
 Indeed, for many Brazilians, recent years have marked the first time government optimism and reality seemed even close to corresponding for nearly a decade.

 And then the bus fare hikes happened amidst growing inflation and economic uncertainty, affecting most those who could least afford it.
 And then the police turned to the same transparently repressive, brutal, and excessive tactics that they’ve used for decades.
 And then, on Saturday, Brazil kicked off a sporting event displaying opulence and excess to the world, even while it in reality benefited very few Brazilians in substantive ways (and indeed denied many the right to live in their own homes).
 And as these superficially disparate inequalities erupted at the same time, a general discontent that old structures of inequality have persisted became the discourse that draws these protests together.
 That helps to explain why some protesters are now (in many ways erroneously) equating the government of center-left president Dilma Rousseff with the conservative political elites; even though she has very real differences from conservatives in Brazilian politics, her government (and Lula’s before her) have apparently not done enough to erode those structures.